Nageswar-Sahoo/S4/README.md

     99.4% validation accuracy
     Less than 20k Parameters
-    You can use anything from above you want.
     Less than 20 Epochs
     Have used BN, Dropout, a Fully connected layer, have used GAP.

- Model Architecture 1 : With Linear layer at the last layer
+ Model Architecture 1 : With Linear NN at the last layer

           Layer (type)               Output Shape         Param #